 Poetry books for children are one of those rich resources that I think parents often overlook.

-In addition to offering recommendations of poetry books for children that kids will love and learn from, I’ve teamed up with some fellow bloggers to offer you homeschool and in-class poetry unit study resources!
 You can find these poetry books for children at your local library or purchase through the affiliate links provided for your convenience.

 Poetry Books for Children

 My regular readers know how much I love to give books as gifts.

 One year, I gave one of my nieces (who wasn’t a big fan of reading at the time) a copy of Shel Silverstein’s Where the Sidewalk Ends.

 Months after giving the gift, her mom told me that they were packing for a vacation and my niece had snuck in the book into her suitcase.

 Poetry can speak to children on so many levels… sometimes even more than a story.